PartMan7/Three-Island/README.md

 # Three-Island
-A Firefox extension for Pokemon Showdown that offers a seamless Pokepaste experience
+A Firefox extension for Pokemon Showdown that offers a seamless Poképaste experience.